 Highlights: Ride or hike this 1224-acre open space buffer between Castle Rock and Franktown.
 Embark on this soft-surface trail from the trailhead at the old homestead at Parker Road.
 Follow the farm lane as it crosses over Cherry Creek and then winds up to the top of the mesa where it loops around viewpoints, rock outcroppings, grass and shrublands, as well as pines and junipers.

 Trail Rating: Moderately easy in the lower Cherry Creek valley to moderately difficult as you ascend the mesa and traverse over some rocks on the south side of the mesa top and put on some miles.

-Trail Length: 4.7 miles of trail are natural surface, plus .3 mile of trail is shared with the Cherry Creek Trail.
+Trail Length: 4.7 miles of trail, plus trail additions, are natural surface, plus .3 mile of trail is shared with the Cherry Creek Trail.
 On a ride or hike up onto the mesa loop and back, you would cover almost 7 miles.

 Trail Surface: Natural surface

 Uses: Multi-use: horses, mountain bikes and hiking; dogs must be on leash

 Amenities: Picnic shelter, port-a-potty, trail signs, benches, water spigot, car parking and horse trailer parking for 15 trailers, round pen, dirt surface parking lot.

 Research & Demonstration Orchard: Hidden Mesa has become home to Douglas County’s research and demonstration orchard.
 The vision for this complex and corresponding program is to expand economic opportunities and strengthen our community by inspiring innovation in scalable agriculture, edible landscapes, gardening, and community gardens and orchards.